Good Love (Klymaxx song)

 "Good Love" is a single recorded by Klymaxx for the MCA label.
 Relying on an outside producer and songwriters, this song was recorded and released as the first single from their sixth album, The Maxx Is Back.
-This song reached number four on the Billboard R&B Singles chart.
+This song reached number four on the Billboard Hot R&B Singles chart.
 At this time, the group only consisted of 3 members.